mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

 ***
 ##### <font color='darkblue'>BRIEF EXPLANATION ON RESEARCHES</font>
-My current field of expertise is focused on a material design by applying machine intelligence.
+My current field of expertise is focused on application of Artificial Intelligence (AI) and Machine Learning (ML) in electronics and data processing.
+Additionaly, I am working on simulation and construction of the **Fast Beam Condition Monitor (FBCM)**.
+At the CMS phase-2 upgrade, main goal is 1% uncertainty at measurement of the **luminosity** (*The number of events that an experiment observes is proportional to a quantity called the luminosity*).
+For this aim, the FBCM is being designed for online (real time) bounch-by-bounch measurement of the luminosity.
+FBCM device works indepently from CMS trigger.The ultimate goal of 1% luminosity uncertainty after final calibration requires a negligible statistical error on the calibration constant, the visible cross-section and a deviation from linear response of less than 0.02%/(Hz/𝜇b) up to an average pileup of 200.
+To meet this goal, the FBCM will utilize 336 silicon-pad sensors with a zero-counting algorithm of the observed hits and it will provide the time of arrival (ToA) and the time over threshold (ToT) of the signal pulses with a few ns resolution.
+The FBCM will have a semi-digital readout to transfer these data to the back-end, with the front-end chip producing a non-clocked output pulse upon the creation of an ionising signal in the silicon-pad sensor. *

+.
 My previous research field scale is as large as the cosmos scale, in contrast to my major title.
 I study black holes, their thermodynamic behavior, and cosmology.
 We'd like to examine a variety of thermodynamic processes inside black holes, which are now regarded thermodynamic systems following Stephen Hawking's discovery that the black hole functions as a thermodynamic system and defines Entropy in relation to its horizon area.
 In the study of thermodynamics, for example, a phase transition happens when a material changes its phase, such as from liquid to gas.
 This effect can also be observed in black holes.